jbalson0808/Fires/README.md

 FPA_FOD_20170508.sqlite https://www.kaggle.com/rtatman/188-million-us-wildfires

 # Main Notebooks:
 * WeatherCall_Meteomatics - Get raw weather data from meteomatics website
+    *  Output: 2000to2015_Weather_v2.csv
 * preprocessing_weather - Adds rolling averages and population density.
 Output csv too large for github, will output to your notebook folder.
     *  Output: weather_clean.csv
 * preprocessing_fires - Adds all dates and all 385 MGRS locations to the fires Kaggle data.
 Also adds fires_past3yrs rolling sum by MGRS block.
 Output csv too large for github, will output to your notebook folder.